Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In the URL box, enter `http://loki:3100`
 1. Scroll to the bottom of the page and click **Save & Test** to save your changes.

 You should see the message "Data source successfully connected."
-Loki is now available as a data source in Grafana.
+Loki is now available as a data source in IESG.

 <!-- INTERACTIVE page step4.md END -->